Category Archives: Japanese Royals

 • Masako Sen, formerly Princess Masako (born 1951), married Sōshitsu Sen, had two sons and one daughter; upon her marriage, Princess Masako had to relinquish her title and her official membership in the Imperial Family

 Prince Takamado attended the exclusive Shoto Kindergarten in Toyko and then attended The Gakushūin or Peers School, established in 1847 to educate the children of the Japanese nobility, for his primary, secondary, and university education.
 He graduated with a degree in law in 1978.
 From 1978 to 1981, he studied at the Queen’s University Faculty of Law in Kingston, Ontario, Canada.
-Upon his return to Japan, Prince Takamado worked from 1981 until his death in 2002 as the administrator of the Japan Foundation which promotes Japanese arts, culture, and language exchange around the world.
+Upon his return to Japan, Prince Takamado worked from 1981 until he died in 2002 as the administrator of the Japan Foundation which promotes Japanese arts, culture, and language exchange around the world.

 On April 23, 1984, Prince Takamado met Hisako Tottori, the eldest daughter of a Japanese industrialist, at a reception at the Canadian Embassy in Tokyo.
 The prince proposed to Hisako on May 20, 1984, and then the Imperial Household Council announced the engagement on August 1, 1984.
 On September 17, 1984, the formal engagement ceremony was held and the couple was married on December 6, 1984.